Enforcing stationarity through the prior in vector autoregressions: Discussion

-The ideas discussed in this paper can also be extended to vector autoregressions of unknown order.
-This might be desirable because there is often little prior information to guide the choice of $p$.
+The ideas discussed in this paper can also be extended to VAR models of unknown order.
+This might be useful when there is little prior information to guide the choice of $p$.
 At least in theory, allowing for uncertainty in the model order is easy to handle in the Bayesian framework.
 Suppose we are prepared to consider models where the order does not exceed $p_{\text{max}}$.
-We can then make the model order, say $k$, unknown and assign it a prior over $\{ 0, 1, \ldots, p_{\text{max}}\}$.
-As discussed in Section~\ref{subsubsec:zero}, the vector autoregression is of order $k < p_{\text{max}}$ if and only if $\matr{A}_k \ne \matr{0}_m$ and $\matr{A}_{k+s} = \matr{0}_m$ for $s=1,\ldots,p_{\text{max}}-k$.
-Letting $\vech(\cdot)$ denote the half-vectorisation operator, the models of different orders are therefore nested with $\vec{\theta}_k = \{ \vect(\matr{A}_{1}^T)^T, \ldots, \vect(\matr{A}_{k}^T)^T, \vech(\matr{\Sigma})^T \}^T$ representing the $\{km^2 + m(m+1)/2\}$-dimensional parameter vector of the model of order $k$.
+We can then make the model order, say $k$, unknown and assign it a prior over $\{ 0, \ldots, p_{\text{max}}\}$.
+As discussed in Section~\ref{subsec:part2}, the vector autoregression is of order $k < p_{\text{max}}$ if and only if $\matr{A}_k \ne \matrn{0}_m$ and $\matr{A}_{k+s} = \matrn{0}_m$ ($s=1,\ldots,p_{\text{max}}-k$) and so the models of different orders are nested.
 Various transdimensional MCMC samplers have been developed for problems like these, where the dimension of the parameter space is itself unknown.
-In the context of univariate autoregressions, this includes reversible jump MCMC \citep[][]{Gre95} and birth-death MCMC \citep[][]{Ste00}, with samplers that do \citep[e.g.][]{VADG04,Phi06} and do not \citep[e.g.][]{BGR03} enforce stationarity.
-The advantages of tackling this problem with our reparameterisation of the \VAR{m}{p} process is that it allows stationarity to be enforced whilst maintaining the nested structure of the models from the original parameterisation.
-It is likely that this would assist in the construction of efficient proposal distributions for transdimensional moves, for example using weak non-identifiability centring \citep[][]{BGR03}, which is straightforward when models are nested.
+In the context of univariate autoregressions, this includes reversible jump MCMC \citep[][]{Gre95} and birth-death MCMC \citep[][]{Ste00}, with samplers that both do, and do not, enforce stationarity \citep[e.g.][]{VADG04,Phi06}.
+The advantages of tackling this problem with our reparameterization of the \VAR{m}{p} process is that it allows stationarity to be enforced whilst maintaining the nested structure of the models from the original parameterization.
 We defer further consideration of this interesting challenge to future work.